sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 Configuring Feedback in the Advanced Editor
 ============================================

-You can configure individual option and compound feedback in the :ref:`Advanced Editor<Advanced Editor>`.
+You can configure individual option and compound feedback in the advanced editor.

 Configure Individual Option Feedback
 *************************************